OpenCloning/OpenCloning_docs/docs/primer_design.md

+---
+description: Comprehensive guide to primer design in OpenCloning.
+Learn how to design primers for PCR, Gateway cloning, Golden Gate assembly, and other molecular cloning methods with automatic melting temperature calculations.
+---

 # Primer design

 In some of these videos, the interface might be slightly different, but the functionality is basically the same.